demmonico/sh/bash_profile/README.md

 ### BASH profile helper

-Helper used to color terminal promt, put some info etc
+Helper used to colour the terminal prompt, put some info, etc

 ##### Usage